 If you were old enough to have seen tennis being played over the last 20 years, you would have noticed the rapid rate of development that has occurred.
 Even in the last 5 years, there has been a big jump in the physicality of the game.

 Players are looking at tennis a lot more holistically.
 There is a strong sense of balance and getting what I call the Work: Rest ratio right.
-It is not just about hitting loads and loads of balls anymore.
-Having quality across the board has more emphasis placed on it.
-This involves having a...
+It is not just about hitting loads and loads of tennis balls anymore.
+Having quality across the board...

 I am often amazed how little people know about tournament preparation.
 Preparing for tournaments is one of the most critical things to get right and finding what works best for you or your players as individuals, is important.